parshap/portfolio/templates/projects/zelda.md

-# Fundraising website for video game charity marathon
+# Video game marathon fundraising website

-Raised money for cancer research and treatment.
-Created website and advised on technical aspects such as accepting credit card payments, video production, and streaming.
+Built fundraising website for charity event to raise money for cancer research and treatment.
+Advised on all technical aspects of event such as accepting payments, video production, and streaming.
+Successfully raised over $10,000 by playing video games for 72 hours!